 Judge Granier also served as an instructor for the Trial Defense and Advocacy Course at the Judge Advocate General’s School located at the United States Air Force's Air University at Maxwell Air Force Base, Alabama in addition to serving on the U.S. Air Force JAG Corp TRIALS Team which instructs U.S. Air Force Attorneys in trial advocacy skills using the National Institute of Trial Advocacy method (NITA).

 Judge Granier practiced Civil and Criminal law for 14 years (1983 - 1996) before assuming his two judicial careers.
-In addition to private law practice he served for 30 years in the United States Air Force (4 years active; 26 years reserve) in its Judge Advocate General’s Corp (JAG) as an assistant Staff Judge Advocate with labor law, civil claims, government contracts and administrative law experience in addition to assignments as a Prosecutor, Defense Counsel and Military Judge attaining the rank of Colonel.
+In addition to private law practice he served for 30 years in the United States Air Force (4 years active; 26 years reserve) in its Judge Advocate General’s Corp (JAG) as an assistant Staff Judge Advocate with litigation, civil injury claims, government contracts, labor and administrative law experience in addition to assignments as a Prosecutor, Defense Counsel and Military Judge attaining the rank of Colonel.
 He is a member of the American Bar Association and the Louisiana State Bar Association.